mitin001/transcriber/blog/books/lindsay-gibson/2019/01-your-eip.md

 > Coming across your boundaries and getting you as upset as they are.

+They are the sort of sick who want everyone else to be just as sick.
+Emotional immaturity is an illness, and emotionally immature people are the incurable carriers of that illness.
+The job of emotionally mature people is to do their part to stop the spread of this illness.
 Do not let their emotions rub off on you.
-Recognize negative emotions arising in you as an infection and rid yourself of them.
+Recognize negative emotions arising in you as an infection taking root and rid yourself of them.

 > Ask yourself: Whose feeling is this?
 If your reactions seem overly intense, oddly absent, or unlike yourself, it’s possible that the EIP has induced certain feelings in you for you to handle instead.
 With EIPs, get some perspective on your reactions by asking yourself: Is this coming from me or them?
 It’s important to step back and ask this because if you can figure out that this transfer has occurred, it will free you from taking a false responsibility for that emotion.

-Instead of asking for something, emotionally immature people (EIPs) will throw a tantrum and leave you guessing what you might do to make them feel better.
+Emotional immaturity isn't curable because it is a developmental defect.
+Emotionally immature people never left their toddler phase.
+Instead of asking for something, they will throw a tantrum and leave you guessing what they want you to do to make them feel better.

 > Like small children, EI parents want you to intuit what they feel without their saying anything.
 They feel hurt and angry when you don’t guess their needs, expecting you to know what they want.
 If you protest that they didn’t tell you what they wanted, their reaction is, “If you really loved me, you would’ve known.”
 They expect you to stay constantly attuned to them.

 Emotional immaturity results from a lack of emotional development in childhood.
 Small children don't yet have the vocabulary to express their needs, but they can communicate their distress to their parents through emotional contagion.
-Some people never learn other ways of communicating their needs.
-They throw tantrums way past the tantrum-throwing age.
+Emotionally immature people never learn better ways of communicating their needs.
+They continue to throw tantrums way past the tantrum-throwing age.

 > With normal children, the need for constant engagement and soothing lessens as they mature.
 But for EI parents, their emotional self-­regulation didn’t fully develop as they grew up.
 Unable to modulate their own emotions and disappointments, they still expect others to make them feel better immediately by knowing just how they want to be treated.
 If they aren’t made the priority, they threaten to fall apart.